OCCUPATIONAL LICENSE FOR FORMER OFFENDERS (EXCERPT)

 Act 381 of 1974

-338.42 Judgment of guilt in criminal prosecution or judgment in civil action as evidence in determining good moral character; notice; rebuttal.
+338.42 Judgment of guilt in criminal prosecution or judgment in civil action as evidence in determining good moral character; consideration of certificate of employability; rebuttal.

 History: 1974, Act 381, Eff.
 Apr.
 1, 1975